GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Learning to program has no more to do with designing interactive software than learning to touch type has to do with writing poetry.
+> ### When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.
 >
-> ~ *Ted Nelson*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts